 How to apply

 You must have an appointment to apply for Social Assistance.

-To make an appointment visit the Social Assistance office in your area.
-The offices are open Monday to Friday, from 8:30 am to 5:00 pm.
+To make an intake appointment, visit the Social Assistance office closest to where you live (listed at the bottom of this page).
+The offices are usually open Monday to Friday, from 9:00 am to 5:00 pm.

 Frequently Asked Questions

 1 What is Intake?
 What do I need for my intake??

 - Intake is the first meeting with your Social Worker, you can expect it to last from 1 hour to 1 ½ hours

 - During this appointment your Social Worker will see if you are eligible for assistance

 - You will sign some documents (including a consent) and will have a chance to tell your story.